Updated: Oct 20

 Hay Laline always warns SME owners about the perils of running their businesses on counterfeit software

-Hay Laline, Electronic Security System (ESS) Division Manager at Global Security Solutions (GSS), sat down with B2B Cambodia to discuss Cyber Security and measures company's can take to keep business data safe and protect their premises.
+Hay Laline is the Chief Operating Officer and was formerly the Head of Electronic Security System (ESS) Division and Director Airport Operations at Global Security Solutions (GSS), sat down with B2B Cambodia to discuss Cyber Security and measures company's can take to keep business data safe and protect their premises.

 GSS a company specializes in providing the latest electronic security systems and solutions along with highly trained security officers.
 He discusses the security considerations that all SME owners in Cambodia should keep in mind and the cybersecurity standards prevalent in Cambodia’s banking sector.